nate-maxwell/nate-maxwell.github.io/_posts/2025-09-19-custom-database.md

 smaller than the page size.

-Having a consistent size means that the storage engine can simply open a file and read some number of pages in multiplied by the size of a page to get the start of a page.
+Having a consistent size means that the storage engine can simply open a file and read `pageNum * pageSize` bytes into the file to get the start of a page.
 Almost always developers will mark the start of a page with a "magic number" which is a sequence of bytes that denotes the start of a page.
 This is to verify that the page offset was correctly determined and that no drifting occurred when inserting/updating pages.
-It would be a massive coincidence that another program placed the exact byte values you were looking for at the exact offset you were reading.
-Retrieving a value means finding the correct page number and then reading `pageNum * pageSize` bytes into the file and parsing out all the rows in that page.
+It would also be a massive coincidence if another program placed the exact byte values you were looking for at the exact offset you were reading, giving us some form of file validation.

 A page is just an array of bytes.
 Anything can be stored in a page, although there are some common configurations that many databases use.
-The most common types of pages are 'meta' pages that act like table of contents for the file, 'freelist' pages which track pages that are no longer used, and the primary data page that houses user-inserted data.
+The most common types of pages are 'meta' pages that act like table of contents for the file, 'freelist' pages which track pages that are no longer used, and the primary data page that houses user-inserted data, as well as pointers to child pages.

 <img src="https://i.imgur.com/EzDb1p9.png">

-Data pages contain the values inserted by users as well as references to other pages.

 Sometimes there are 'overflow' pages which occur when data that is larger than the size of a page is inserted and the extra data must be stored in